-The Information Management Assessment (IMA) programme has been in operation since 2008, with participating members drawn from a wide range of government organisations.
-The programme examines an organisation’s ability to ensure the information they create and work with remains complete, available and usable as long as needed.
-The programme supports The National Archives’ role as an enabler for the record across government, as described in our 2011–15 business plan.
+The Information Management Assessment (IMA) programme has been in operation since 2008, with participating members drawn from a wide range of government and public sector organisations.
+Our IMA programme strategy has been established to support The National Archives in its roles as custodian of the public record and trusted experts in managing, preserving and using information, as set out in the 2015-19 business plan.
 You can download our current strategy here:

 The IMA programme provides me, as Keeper of Public Records, with an assessment of whether the organisation is fulfilling its duties in relation to the Public Records Act.
 Not only is membership of the programme a highly effective way for an organisation to improve its information management, it also helps ensure that the decisions and life of that organisation today become tomorrow’s publicly accessible record.